You Still Need a Flu Shot

-For many of us, Fall means flu season.
-Having the flu not only cramps our style, it can lead to severe, life-threatening complications.
-With the stresses of the holiday season, cruising through crowded malls, and weather changes, many of us find ourselves getting sick sometime during the season.
+Having the flu is not the same as the common cold.
+The flu can lead to severe, life-threatening complications.
+With the stresses of the holiday season, a return to traveling and crowded malls, and weather changes, many of us find ourselves getting sick this time of the year.

-“Those statistics matter,” says Dr. Robert Schwartz, who specializes in family medicine at the University of Miami Health System.
+“Those statistics matter,” says Robert Schwartz, M.D., who specializes in family medicine at the University of Miami Health System.
 “As the number of vaccinated individuals in a population increases, so does the population’s resilience to influenza outbreaks.
 In older people, children, or those with weaker immune systems, flu viruses can be even more dangerous,” he adds.

 Studies suggest getting an annual flu vaccine can decrease your chances of getting one of the more common flu viruses, and even save your life.